Loeschenbrand/Sintef/scripts/README.md

 A collection of python scripts fulfilling various tasks

-distributionfitting - statistical inference in pytorch and pyro \\
+distributionfitting - statistical inference in pytorch and pyro <br>
 ptdf - calculation of power transfer distribution factors